What is kidney cancer?

-In its early stages, kidney cancer may not cause any signs or symptoms.
-Tumors may not cause pain because the kidneys have few nerves.
-Many people are first diagnosed after they have developed more advanced disease, when it is harder to treat.
-Symptoms of kidney cancer may include:
+In its early stages, kidney cancer may not cause any symptoms.
+This makes it challenging to detect early, and many people are first diagnosed after they have already developed advanced disease.
+If symptoms do occur, they may include:

 - Blood in the urine

-- Pain in the back or sides of the abdomen
+- Pain in the lower back or one side of the abdomen

 - Unexplained weight loss